jelly

 Storage Tips

-Store unopened jars of jelly in a cool, dark, and dry place like a pantry or cupboard at room temperature.
-Once opened, jelly should be refrigerated promptly to prevent spoilage and maintain its texture.
-Always use a clean utensil when scooping jelly from the jar to avoid introducing bacteria.
-Properly stored, opened jelly can last for several weeks in the refrigerator.
+Unopened jelly jars should be stored in a cool, dark, and dry place, like a pantry or cupboard, at room temperature.
+Once opened, jelly must be refrigerated promptly to prevent spoilage and mold growth.
+Always use a clean spoon when serving to avoid contamination.
+Opened jelly typically lasts for several weeks in the refrigerator if properly stored.
+Discard if you notice any signs of mold, discoloration, or an off odor.

 Marnirni-apinthi Building, Lot Fourteen,